 For many of us who were raised in the Christian tradition, and perhaps even many who were not, the most indelible visions of Babylon are those found in the Bible.
 The place features very prominently indeed there.
 It’s mentioned almost 300 times in all, spanning the literal entirety of the text; it appears for the first time in the Book of Genesis of the Old Testament, for the last time in the Book of Revelation of the New.

-Between them, those two mentions, separated as they are by more than half a millennium in the telling, serve well to illustrate Babylon’s overarching role in the Bible.
+Those two mentions between them, separated as they are by more than half a millennium in the telling, serve well to illustrate Babylon’s overarching role in the Bible.
 Genesis tells the story of the Tower of Babel — “Babel” being the Hebrew name for Babylon.
 It was probably inspired by the historical ziggurat known as Etemenanki, which was likely erected in Babylon at some point between 1600 and 600 BC.
 (The archaeological record is, alas, still very unclear about this, at it is about much involving ancient Babylon.)
 In the Bible, the Tower of Babel serves as an explanation for the many languages spoken by us humans, that source of so much cultural richness but also so much practical confusion.
 The Hebrews emphasized the latter when they described how Babylon became the very first city to be built by humanity after the Flood, and the price that all of humanity paid for its arrogant tower reaching toward the heavens.